Flavio Vettese – Director of Education

 Lisa Gunther – Education Service Administrator

 Lisa graduated from the University of Sheffield with a BA Hons in Business & Management, she spent 17 years of her career as a strategic business development project manager for professional service firms including global Accountancy and Law practices.
 She is a Chartered Marketer recognised by the Chartered Institute of Marketing & has a PR diploma.
 Lisa has been a school Governor, serving two terms of office, which included Chair of the Teaching and Standards Sub-Committee and responsibility for data assessment.
-Lisa is also an RFU qualified referee and coach and is the Club Safeguarding Officer for her local mini’s rugby team.
-Lisa has been part of the Diocesan Education team for 7 years providing administrative support.
+Lisa is also an RFU qualified referee and coach and was a Club Safeguarding Officer for her local mini & youth rugby team.
+Lisa has been part of the Diocesan Education team, providing administrative support since 2015.

 BDES – Primary Schools Link Adviser